 This website aims to present a new perspective on cultured meat, with the explicit aim of urging every animal rights activist – abolitionist, welfarist or any other type - to reconsider their views on the subject.
 Also, we are interested in reaching out to anyone who wishes to reduce animal suffering (vegan advocates, vegetarian environmentalists, as well as meat eaters who wish to make the world a better place), and present them with what we believe is the single most effective method of making that wish a reality.
 Some of the material herein may seem somewhat harsh, even offensive, to readers unfamiliar with the logic behind animal rights & veganism.
 If you are one such reader, we strongly encourage you to watch watch Gary Yourofsky's talk, along with the documentary Earthlings, and only afterwards move on to our own material.

-Health & Environment activists who acknowledge the importance of cultured meat and stumbled upon this website might be more interested in New Harvest's website, where the health & environmental aspects of meat-eating are being addressed at length.
+Health & environmental activists who already understand the immense potential of cultured meat might be interested in New Harvest's website, too, where the health & environmental aspects of meat-eating are addressed at greater length.

 The essence of this introduction is contained within one single point, a simple lesson that took us many years to fully appreciate and which we think needs to be emphasized: the less self-interest people have in violating the rights of animals, the greater the chances are of them ultimately embracing animal rights.
 In other words, the smaller the inclination to partake daily in the exploitation of nonhuman animals, the better the chances are of being ready to admit that using animals as property is wrong.